aldwyn/yape/README.md

 YAPE: Yet Another Python Exers
 ==============================

-#### These are the exercises we've done for my entire internship period.
+#### These are the exercises we've done for our entire internship period.

 > Status: ONGOING...